The complete visual design syllabus

 - Consistency (Good design is very often consistent with itself and its context)

-- Constraints (The more limits and strict rules you use when you design, the more creative you often are)
+- Constraints (The more limits and strict rules applied to your design, the more creative you are)

 - Attention to detail (Good visual designers pay a lot of attention to detail)